ibafly/full-stack-open-blogapp/README.md

 # Notes on making blog app work with CI

-Blog app is derived from what I made in full stack open part4&5, and CI is operated in Github Actions.
+Blog app is derived from what I made in full stack open part4&5, and CI is operated by Github Actions.

 - Create `./.env` file from repo secrets, for `dotenv` to use: